streamsdb/site/docs/getting-started-dotnet.md

 ## Global reading

-Every database in has a global stream that contains all messages in the database.
-Messages appear on this automaticly and you cannot write to the global stream directly.
-The `Message.Stream` property at the messages on a global slice do point to there original stream instead of the global stream.
-This is also true for the `Message.Position` property, this refers to the position of the messages at the containing stream rather then the global stream.
+Every database has a global stream that contains all messages in the database.
+Messages appear on this automatically and you cannot write to the global stream directly.
+The `Message.Stream` property at the messages on a global slice does point to there original stream instead of the global stream.
+This is also true for the `Message.Position` property, this refers to the position of the messages at the containing stream rather than the global stream.

 ```c#
 var from = GlobalPosition.Begin;